C13L0/roll-your-own/README.md

 [Florida Drupal Users Group](https://groups.drupal.org/florida) **IRC**: Freenode.org #drupal-florida

 Complete Ubuntu 14.04 local setup guide for Drupal 7 & 8.
-Includes LAMP, git, Composer, Drush, and RVM
+Includes LAMP, git, Composer, Drush, and RVM.
+Also, a few optional applications are included.
+(Sublime Text 3, Node.js, Gulp.js and HexChat)

-**LOCAL set up only!**  Ubuntu 14.04 / LAMP / Drupal sites setup
+**LOCAL set up only!**  Ubuntu 14.04 / LAMP / Drupal Sites Setup

+#Ubuntu 14.04 Install
 1. Create a bootable install disk or usb drive, follow directions and install Ubuntu
 2. It is very important to write down or remember your username and password.
 You will use these on a regular basis
 3. Open a terminal, click on the top left icon and type: `terminal`